skjsjhb/hyaci-launcher/README.md

 ## Disclaimer

-- **Working in progress.** It's not stable, lacking features, and even might be usable.
+- **Working in progress.** It's not stable, lacking features, and even might not be usable.
 - **Not for newbie.** Designed for experienced players, thus lacking guidance.
 - **Third party.** It's a custom project, not affiliated with Mojang and/or Microsoft.
 - **Not cracked.** Players must be authorized to launch the game.